How Chase Determines Bonus Eligibility

 | Credit limit | Retains existing credit limit | New credit limit assigned |

-| Bonus eligibility impact | Does not start any bonus cooldown | Starts 48-month cooldown (Sapphire) |
+| Bonus eligibility impact | Does not start any bonus cooldown | Creates exact-product application and bonus history |

 | Available for | Cards within the same issuer | Any card you are eligible for |